dpendjol/dominique_pendjol_lil-playlist/README.md

 *There is a live version on Netlify: [https://inspiring-northcutt-cc46f5.netlify.app/](https://inspiring-northcutt-cc46f5.netlify.app/)*

-*The songrating doesn't reflect my personal preferences.
+*The song rating doesn't reflect my personal preferences.
 They where chosen randomly, sort of.
 Just filled in a number.*

 *If you want to use your own box on JSONbox.io, just change the url constant in de api-client.js file.*